satindersharma/git/README.md

 2 - Undo commit and unstage all files: `git reset HEAD~`

 3 - Undo the commit and completely remove all changes: `git reset --hard HEAD~`

+### remove a file from tracing locally, but kept the file on github
+git update-index --skip-worktree <file>